 The limits of home-grown solutions

-Since for many developers (Agile && metrics) don’t seem to get along, it’s no surprise that few analytics tools are available to measure Agile delivery effectiveness.
-However, now that Agile is mainstream, there is urgency to measure.
+Since many developers (Agile & metrics) don’t seem to get along, it’s no surprise that few analytics tools are available to measure Agile delivery effectiveness.
+However, now that Agile is mainstream, there is an urgency to measure.
 Since few analytics tools were available, many teams started to build their own.
-This worked well on a small-scale but hit the wall when projects and teams grew.
+This worked well on a small scale but hit the wall when projects and teams grew.

 There are several other problems with home-grown tools.
 Most notably, they allow teams to tweak calculations and tell an overly flattering story.
 Also, the time it takes to build your own tool can be a big distraction from planned work.
 Fortunately, new solutions are now emerging that work in line with the principles listed above.